 There are dozens and dozens of edible flowers and one important rule to remember about them.
 Those that aren’t edible can be dangerous, even fatal.
 In that, they’re like wild mushrooms.
 It’s important to know which ones are safe and which ones are not.
 Scroll down on this web page from Colorado State University Extension for a list of edible and non- edible flowers.
 The second thing to remember –again, like mushrooms — is that a flower that’s safely eaten by you might cause an allergic reaction in someone else.
 When trying a new edible flower for the first time, consume only a tiny piece and wait at least an hour for a reaction.
 When feeding flowers to your friends and loved ones make sure they’re commonly eaten, like nasturtiums or petunias, and even then be sure to ask them about their sensitivity to allergies.
 Always err on the side of caution.

-I’d also recommend that you grow your edibles from organic seed and that you never eat flowers from gardens in which pesticides or herbicides are sprayed.
+I’d also recommend that you grow your edibles from heirloom seed and that you never eat flowers from gardens in which pesticides or herbicides are sprayed.
 But you already knew that.
 Growing flowers is easy, if not easier, than growing most vegetables.

 That said, edible flowers are a wonderful addition and not just to salads.
 One of our favorites is the velvety blue, star-shaped borage blossom.
 They’re also a favorite of bees so be careful when you pick them.
 Borage blossoms have a slight cucumber taste, as do their edible leaves, which makes them great in salads, floated on gazpacho and other cold soups or — plug your ears, grandma — on top a gin and tonic.
 A buddy used to put one in each compartment of an ice cube tray after filling (see illustration at the link above) and viola!: beautiful blossoms in his special summer cooler (use your own recipe).